widgetti/reacton/README.md

 ### Using plain ipywidgets

-Take for example this simple example of a button that counts the number of clicks
+Take, for example, this simple example of a button that counts the number of clicks
 ```python
 import ipywidgets as widgets